Govin25/QuizMaster/docs/docs/user-guide/authentication.md

 # Authentication

-QuizMaster uses secure JWT-based authentication with bcrypt password hashing to protect user accounts.
+Quainy uses secure JWT-based authentication with bcrypt password hashing to protect user accounts.

 ## Sign Up

 ### Creating a New Account

-1. Navigate to the QuizMaster homepage
+1. Navigate to the Quainy homepage
 2. Click **Sign Up**
 3. Fill in the registration form:
    - **Username**: Choose a unique username (3-50 characters)